Earth (Brin novel): Plot summary

 Set in the year 2038, Earth is a cautionary tale of the harm humans can cause their planet via disregard for the environment and reckless scientific experiments.
 The book has a large cast of characters and Brin uses them to address a number of environmental issues, including endangered species, global warming, refugees from ecological disasters, ecoterrorism, and the social effects of overpopulation.
-The plot of the book involves an artificially created black hole which has been lost in the Earth's interior and the attempts to recover it before it destroys the planet.
-The events and revelations which follow reshape humanity and its future in the universe.
+The plot of the book involves an artificially created black hole that has been lost in the Earth's interior and the attempts to recover it before it destroys the planet.
+The events and revelations that follow reshape humanity and its future in the universe.
 It also includes a war pitting most of the Earth against Switzerland, fueled by outrage over the Swiss allowing generations of kleptocrats to hide their stolen wealth in the country's banks.

 The scope of the story expands vastly as the plot gradually reveals itself, bringing into question the future course—and even the survival—of humanity.